Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Online Chain-of-Thought Verification

 With the above interpretation of a shattered SC mistake tree, it follows that the SC-Ldim$(H, k)$ lower bounds the number of overall mistakes of any deterministic online verification algorithm that guarantees at most $k$ soundness mistakes.

-We formalize this in \Cref{thm:sclb} and present the complete proof in Appendix \ref{app:1}. \begin{restatable}{theorem}{sclb} Consider a class of verifiers, $H$ and any $k \in \N$.
-There exists a strategy of an adversary that defines a realizable sequence of reasoning traces, such that any deterministic algorithm that guarantess at most $k$ soundness mistakes can be forced to make at least SC-Ldim$(H, k)$ mistakes overall. \end{restatable}
+\begin{restatable}{theorem}{sclb} Consider a class of verifiers, $H$ and any $k \in \N$.
+There exists a strategy of an adversary that defines a realizable sequence of reasoning traces, such that any deterministic algorithm that guarantees at most $k$ soundness mistakes can be forced to make at least SC-Ldim$(H, k)$ mistakes overall. \end{restatable}